Brian-Pho/Textbook-Notes/_posts/textbooks/2018-06-01-neuroscience-exploring-the-brain.md

 - Assuming that migrating neural precursor cells are guided precisely to the cortical plate by the network of radial glial fibers, then maybe the ventricular zone contains something like a film record of the future cortex that is projected onto the wall of the telencephalon as development progresses.
 - The analogy is that by projecting a film roll using light, the picture gets enlarged but still retains the same proportions and information just scaled up.
 - This has been proven to be the case for the majority of cortical neurons.
-- Radial unit hypothesis: the concept that an entire radial column of cortical neurons originates from the same birthplace in the ventricular zone.
+- *Radial unit hypothesis*: the concept that an entire radial column of cortical neurons originates from the same birthplace in the ventricular zone.
 - The surface area of the human neocortex is a thousand times greater than that of a mouse and ten times greater than that of a macaque monkey but differs in thickness by less than two times.
 - The difference in surface area is due to the size of the proliferative ventricular zone which is due to differences in the duration of the period of symmetrical cell division in early gestation.
 - A reasonable hypothesis is that a mutation of the genes might have increased the number of proliferative radial cells and thus enlarged the surface of the neocortex.